-B. Child protection/safeguarding Procedures
+B. Child Protection Procedures

-These procedures should be read in conjunction with 'Keeping Children Safe in Education, Part One: Information for all School and College Staff' 2018, plus Annex A.
+These procedures should be read in conjunction with 'Keeping Children Safe in Education, Part One: Information for all School and College Staff' 2019, plus Annex A.

-1. What is Child protection/safeguarding?
+1. What is Child Protection?

-1.1 Child protection/safeguarding is one very important aspect of safeguarding.
+1.1 Child protection is one very important aspect of safeguarding.
 It refers to the activity which is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.